svm-zhang/lohhla-mod/README.md

   - exclude flag: 3584 [UNMAP, QCFAIL, DUP]
   - include flag: 2

+## License

+`lohhlamod` fully respects all [LICENSE requirments](https://github.com/mskcc/lohhla) imposed by the original `LOHHLA` tool.
+It is a modernized version of the `LOHHLA` algorithm with sole purpose of providing a tool for better integration with current biomarker analysis pipeline.
+It is free to use and to be modified for all non-commercial parties.
+All commercial use and modification of `lohhlamod`, including transfer, sale or license to a commercial third party or use on behalf of a commercial third-party (including but not limited to use as part of a service supplied to any third-party for financial reward) is not permitted.

 ## Disclaimer

 - I, by no means, intent to overtake the origianl idea, implementation, and copyright of the original `LOHHLA` algorithm.